grellyd/grellyddotcom/content/about/_index.md

 If you are looking for my C.V. jump to my [resume](/resume).

+I work for [1Password](https://1password.com/) as a backend software developer, specifically as a "SCIM Bridge Gatekeeper".
+That translates to a backend software engineer on the team responsible for technical tools for business clients.
+These include the [1Password SCIM Bridge](https://support.1password.com/scim/) and the [Command Line Interface](https://support.1password.com/command-line-getting-started/).
+I started working for 1Password in March 2019.

 This site functions as a portfolio of my work beyond [Github](https://github.com/grellyd).
 It is a continual work in progress.

 ### Why Grellyd?